pedro19v/GIMME/README.md

 ## More Information
 Additional information about the API internals and examples can be observed in our [wiki](https://github.com/SamGomes/GIMME/wiki).

+## License
+The current and previous versions of the code are licensed according to Attribution 4.0 International (CC BY 4.0).

  <a rel="license" href="http://creativecommons.org/licenses/by/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by/4.0/88x31.png" /></a><br />